This Storage Hack Will Prevent Oil From Forming on Top of Your Peanut Butter

 The good news is, the fix is easy: Storing your peanut butter jar upside down in your pantry or kitchen cabinet will cause the oil to settle at the opposite end of the jar.
 Once you’re ready to use it, you can flip it to its normal position and the nut butter closest to the lid will be smooth, creamy, and ready to spread without any excess oil in the way or the need to vigorously stir it beforehand.

 Be sure the lid is screwed on tightly so there are no spills when it sits upside down.
 To see how this hack works, watch the Business Insider explainer below:

-Another important tip is to keep the oil well-distributed throughout the jar by turning it every few days according to the experts at Real Simple.
+Another important tip is to keep the oil well-distributed throughout the jar by turning it every few days according to Real Simple.
 This prevents the oil from staying in one spot of the jar for long periods of time.

 They also suggest storing it in the fridge as an additional way to prevent peanut butter from separating because the cold air will solidify it.
 It might be a little harder to spread this way, but it’ll last for three to six months once opened versus two to three months in your pantry.

 With this handy tip, your favorite almond, peanut, or cashew butter will retain its thick, well-combined consistency whenever you’re ready to enjoy it.